+Serve as the Unit Records Coordinator, and follow the NDSU and NDUS Records Retention Schedules for Student Government’s corresponding records.

 Archive all Student Government documents with the official NDSU Archives with the consent of the President and Vice President.
 Documents that are to remain in the Student Government office include, but are not limited to:

 Any document not older than four years.